Match Expressions

 Matching with Fall-through

-method which takes fall-through behavior into account.
-ExecuteOn
+contain the ExecuteWithFallthrough method which takes fall-through behavior into account.
+ExecuteOn and

-If a case has fall-through enabled, then the expression falls to the next successful match, unlike switch
+If a case has fall-through enabled, then the expression falls to the next successful match, unlike switch, which

 falls to the next case whether it's successful or not.